prestonharberts/bib/README.md

 ## Other features

 Multiple verses can be strung together in a single line, and all of it will print, one by one.
-Add the no context flag after every verse you want to remove context verses for.
+Add the no context flag `-n` after every verse you want to remove context verses for, or use `-N` to hide all context for all verses for the current command.

 This feature works in both the interactive and non-interactive modes, and the only limitation is that all books with numbers (1 Cor.) cannot have a space between the number and the book title.